top of page

 The ultimate goal of our research is to allow for better conservation of spiders and their habitats throughout these geographic areas by increasing the knowledge of what's out there using alpha taxonomy.

-A revision of the cave spider genus, Nesticus (Araneae: Nesticidae)
+A revision of the genus Gnathonaroides (Araneae: Linyphiidae)

 Selected current studies